-The Luray Caverns has some special qualities in addition to its famous formations.
-Besides the large chambers, the caverns has lakes, small waterways, and golden stone columns that surround the walkways and sectioned-off areas like Giant's Hall.
+The Luray Caverns have some special qualities in addition to its famous formations.
+Besides the large chambers, the caverns have lakes, small waterways, and golden stone columns that surround the walkways and sectioned-off areas like Giant's Hall.
 The cavern is one of the best places to photograph in Virginia.

 One of the most notable formations in Luray Caverns is the world's only known "Stalacpipe Organ."
 The natural stalactite organ pipes cover 3.5 acres and bellow music through the caverns that sounds like a symphony concert.
 The organ is played during each tour.

 Other formations in the caverns worth noting are Titania's Veil, a white formation created by tiny crystalline drips, and the Empress Column, which is a massive formation identified by a stalactite coming down from the cavern ceiling connecting with a stalagmite formation protruding from the cavern floor.
 Another formation to look for is the Frozen Fountain, a white flowstone that is a large, rounded crystallization.